CharlesThawnpi/movievirus-docs/master-instruction-source.md

 ### CR-10.
 Source Alignment Rule
 When a shared business rule changes, keep both the Master Instruction Source and Master Implementation Plan aligned.

+### CR-11.
+Legacy Migration and Target DB Rule
+When migrating from a live legacy MovieVirus VPS to a new VPS, treat the old VPS as a temporary entitlement source until cutover is validated.
+Prefer PostgreSQL as the VPS-2 target database.
+Reverse-engineer first, normalize second, migrate third.
+Preserve active subscriptions, payment history, and media delivery references where valid, but do not carry insecure legacy patterns such as plaintext token storage into the new system.
 ---

 [MIGRATION LEGACY SYSTEM RULES — ADD]